Textures of Neutrino Mass Matrix from $S_4$-flavor Symmetry: Introduction

-The aim of this manuscript is to study textures characterized by one equality and one antiequality, with and without restricting to the vanishing unphysical phases slice.
-Actually, switching on/off the unphysical phases changes the definition of the texture given by a certain mathematical form with different phenomenological results, bearing in mind that this does not mean that the unphysical phases have physical effects, but rather that in order to define a texture in a consistent way such that it is insensitive to the `non-physical' unphysical phases one has to adopt different definitions when including or dropping the unphysical phases, whence the different phenomenologies one obtains.
+Being non physical, one might be tempted to expect that scanning over the unphysical phases should not lead to a phenomenology of the other physical parameters different from that when equating the unphysical phases to zero.
+This expectation does not hold for all textures, and that motivated us to study the link between the unphysical phases and the texture definition, where we realized that forcing the unphysical phases to vanish corresponded to a different texture, albeit having the same mathematical form, from when including them, and thus no reason for the phenomenology of the physical parameters to remain the same.
+Thus, switching on/off the unphysical phases changes the definition of the texture, given by a certain mathematical form, with different phenomenological results, bearing in mind that this does not mean that the unphysical phases have physical effects, but rather that in order to define a texture in a consistent way, such that it is insensitive to the ``non-physical" unphysical phases and also is independent of the parametrization one chooses for the PMNS matrix, one has to adopt different definitions when including or dropping the unphysical phases, whence the different phenomenologies one obtains.
 Put it differently, studying a texture with or without unphysical phases corresponds actually to studying two different textures, and so it is normal to get different phenomenologies.
-Underscoring the significance of the unphysical phases in the texture definition and consequently in its phenomenology has been raised in recent studies \cite{gautam_2021,2=_indian,yue}.
-Moreover, most of the models, presented in the literature, leading to a specific form of the texture do not guarantee that this given form corresponds to vanishing unphysical phases, whence the need to adopt a definition not specific to the vanishing slice of unphysical phases.